PAHO Wants A Regional Response To Prevent, Treat Hepatitis

 In 2015, the Ministers of Health of the Americas agreed on a series of measures to prevent and control viral hepatitis infection through the PAHO Regional Plan for Viral Hepatitis 2015-2019, with emphasis on hepatitis B and C. The global goal is to end hepatitis as a public health problem by 2030.

-Among other actions, the plan proposes that countries formulate national plans, extend vaccination against hepatitis B to all children under one year of age and to high risk and vulnerable groups, carry out information campaigns and explore options to expand access to medicines.
+Among other actions, the plan proposes that countries formulate national plans, extend vaccination against hepatitis B to all children under one year of age and to high risk and vulnerable groups, carry out information campaigns and explore options to expand access to medicine.